JamesParrott/sDNA_GH/README.md

 ###### sDNA_Integral
 sDNA Integral wrapper.
 This and all sDNA tools below, automatically calls other support tools, handling the normal Rhino geometry workflow from this one component, additionally running Read_Geom and Write_Shp before the sDNA tool itself, and then Read_Shp and Recolour_Objects afterwards  (unless `auto_write_Shp` = false or `auto_read_Shp` = false respectively).
 To analyse Grasshopper Geometry and to customise work flows between sDNA_GH components, e.g. using a Grasshopper Colour Gradient component, set the corresponding
-*auto_* option to false in config.ini.
+`auto_` option to false in `config.toml`.
 Connect a Grasshopper Legend component to plot a legend.
 The component attempts to check if any Write_Usertext or Read_Usertext components are already connected to its inputs (upstream) or to its outputs (downstream), before running the extra tools before or afterwards respectively.

 ###### sDNA_Skim
 Skim Matrix.
 Skim Matrix outputs a table of inter-zonal mean distance (as defined by whichever sDNA Metric is chosen), allowing high spatial resolution sDNA models of accessibility to be fed into existing zone-base transport models.